John Warrington (producer)

-John Warrington (born 25 October 1962 in London) is a TV producer and director specialising in live sports production and sports documentaries.
+John Warrington (born 1962 in London), is a TV producer and director specialising in live sports production and sports documentaries.
 He also presented a number of sports programmes including the Masters Football highlights show for Channel 4.
 Perhaps his best known documentary film is Hatton Mayweather: The Full Story, which was released in 2008.
-In 2021, he founded sports documentary platform 360 Sports TV along with former England international footballer, Tony Woodcock, which in February 2022 announced it was rebooting Masters Football after an 11 year absence.
-He also produced and directed the first 360 Sports TV original film, The Burmese Python, about professional boxer Nicola Barke which was released on boxing day 2021.
+In 2021, he founded sports documentary platform 360 Sports TV along with former England international footballer, Tony Woodcock, which in February 2022 announced it was rebooting Masters Football after an 11-year absence.
+He also produced and directed the first 360 Sports TV original film, The Burmese Python, about boxer Nicola Barke, which was released in 2021.